mbernardes19/100-days-of-code/log.md

 **Thoughts:** Today I didn't have much time to tackle a project, but it is always good to learn something new from ES6.

 **Link to work:** [Destructuring Assignment to variables](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/es6/use-destructuring-assignment-to-assign-variables-from-arrays)

+### Day 5: November 5th, 2018

+**Today's Progress:** Today wasn't so productive cause I've been stucked trying to understand how Phaser 3 worked.

+**Thoughts:** I don't know if I'll stick with Phaser 3 or 2 'cause 3 is giving me plenty of headaches.

+**Link to work:** None, just some scrolling around Phaser 3's docs